EynardM/EcoScore/README.md

 To do so, you can run: **GpuScipts/Ecoscore_allin_finetune.ipynb** (with the runtime environment of your choice)

 ## Second Approach: One Model for one Category
-Datasets: *Data/...* (CSV files) or *Datasets/...* (Dataset objects from the datasets library)

 ### Try with a simple model and embeddings
+Datasets: *Data/...* (CSV files) or *Datasets/...* (Dataset objects from the datasets library) and/or *GptData/...* (CSV files)
-We tried with a simple model if we could have good results just in predicting grades on reviews.
-So we tried the same model on both the dataset entirely made with ChatGPT and the one with real reviews and ChatGPT.
-We noticed that it was better with the dataset with real reviews.
-To test it, you just need to run the files.
+We tried using a simple model to determine if we could achieve good results in predicting grades based on reviews.
+We applied the same model to both datasets—one entirely generated with ChatGPT and the other consisting of real reviews mixed (or not, you can decide) with ChatGPT content.
+We observed that the model performed better on the dataset containing real reviews.
+To test it, you just need to run the files in the folder *TryEmbeddings/...*.

 ### Chosen Solution for the Presentation, the best one
-We fine-tune a model for each category.
+Datasets: *Data/...* (CSV files) or *Datasets/...* (Dataset objects from the datasets library) We fine-tune a model for each category.
 Thus, we obtain 7 models, pushed to Hugging Face's hub.
 To do so, you can run: **model.py** (local) or **GpuScripts/Ecoscore_category_finetuned_models.ipynb** (with the runtime environment of your choice)